Dachkovski/AIHedgefund/README.md

 * [x] Easy to use and modify software architecture
 * [x] Based on tensorflow serving which supports serving and inference of multiple models with GPU acceleration

+The main challenge as for all trading bots is to predict the direction of the price action movement.
+To find out how the transformer network performs in this field, I chose  "accuracy" as a metric (which is usually used in classification tasks).
+Here a success is defined that the direction of the prediction is the same, as the actual values for the according trading day.

 ## Installation

-The web app consists of two components: a frontend with the web user interface, and the backend running a model server with an administrator user interface called 'simple tensorflow serving' [source code](https://github.com/dachkovski/simple_tensorflow_serving)
+The web app consists of two components:
+A frontend with the web user interface, and a backend running a model server with an administrator user interface called 'simple tensorflow serving' [source code](https://github.com/dachkovski/simple_tensorflow_serving)

 Install the backend server with: